History of Kumamoto Prefecture: Industry

 Since early times agriculture has remained an important industry.
 In 1911, the government encouraged agriculture by placing agricultural experiment stations in Kumamoto Prefecture.
 Since 1964, industrialization started, with factories for the production of motorcycles and semiconductors.
 Kumamoto Technopolis Project was started to invite various factories near Kumamoto Airport.
 The Five Bridges of Amakusa linked the Kyūshū mainland and the Amakusa Islands, and opened on September 24, 1966.
 The Five Bridges not only gave hope and confidence in the development of Japan's bridge construction technology, but also changed many aspects of life in the Amakusa Islands.
 Mount Aso and Amakusa became sightseeing destinations.

 Minamata disease

 The Chisso Corporation (チッソ株式会社, Chisso kabushiki kaisha) started a factory in Minamata city in 1908.
-In 1956 that Minamata disease was identified and described; it was caused by the release of methylmercury in the industrial wastewater from the factory.
-The symptoms of the disease include ataxia, numbness in the hands and feet, general muscle weakness, narrowing of the field of vision, and damage to hearing and speech capability.
+Their practice was to dump industrial waste directly into the local waterways, which proved detrimental to public health.
+In 1956, the resulting “Minamata disease” was identified and described among many of the residents of Minamata.
+The disease had been caused by the release of methylmercury in the factory’s industrial wastewater, which ended up in the town’s water supply.
+In other words, the factory had given the townspeople a form of mercury poisoning.
+The symptoms of Minamata disease include ataxia, numbness in the hands and feet, general muscle weakness, narrowing of the field of vision, and damage to hearing and speech capability.
 As of March 2001, 2,265 victims were officially recognised (1,784 of whom had died) and over 10,000 received financial compensation from Chisso.
 By 2004, Chisso Corporation had paid $86 million in compensation.
 On March 29, 2010, a settlement was reached to compensate as-yet uncertified victims.